AMPLIFICATION OF THE POLICY THRUST

 The Ombudsman shall observe transparency in all its dealing with the public.
 The existing policy on sharing of information regarding the cases being investigated or prosecuted by the Ombudsman shall be reviewed.
 Policies regulating the disclosure of information on recruitment, promotion, and personnel action; procurement and use of funds and resources; and the discharge of other functions, shall also be reviewed.

-The Ombudsman shall also enhance its credibility by adopting such strategies and measures to improved public perceptions reflected in surveys and media reports.
+The Ombudsman shall also enhance its credibility by adopting such strategies and measures to improve public perceptions reflected in surveys and media reports.